kubernetes-hy/kubernetes-hy.github.io/pages/part2/part2.md

 The application won't run at first and we can see the reason with `kubectl get po` and a more detailed with `kubectl describe pod imageapi-dep-...`.

-Let's use secret to pass the api key environment variable to the application.
+Let's use a secret to pass the API key environment variable to the application.

 Secrets use base64 encoding to avoid having to deal with special characters.
 We would like to use encryption to avoid printing our API_KEY for the world to see but for the sake of testing create and apply a new file secret.yaml with the following: